Luo-Zhengding/Unsupervised-GFANC/README.md

 - [GFANC-Kalman: Generative Fixed-Filter Active Noise Control with CNN-Kalman Filtering](https://ieeexplore.ieee.org/document/10323505)
 - [A hybrid sfanc-fxnlms algorithm for active noise control based on deep learning](https://arxiv.org/pdf/2208.08082)
 - [Performance Evaluation of Selective Fixed-filter Active Noise Control based on Different Convolutional Neural Networks](https://arxiv.org/pdf/2208.08440)
-- If you are interested in this work, you can read and cite our papers.
-Thanks!
+- **If you are interested in this work, you can read and cite our papers.**

+Thanks for your reading!
+Have a nice day!